 What do mass shootings and domestic violence have in common?
 A lot, actually.

-Obviously not every man committing domestic abuse will commit a shooting crime, but we ignore the correlation between mass shooters and their history with domestic violence at our peril.
+Some times, this violence escalates to extremes like mass shootings.
+Obviously not every man committing domestic abuse will commit a shooting crime, but there is a strong correlation between mass shooters and their history with domestic violence that cannot be ignored.

 Mass shootings have, tragically, become all too commonplace in society, particularly in the United States.
 It seems like every time we turn on the news, there is a new shooting.
 In fact, on average, there is a mass shooting every nine out of ten days in the country.
 When these crimes are committed by lone white men, as is often the case, they tend to be labelled as “lone wolves” or “psychologically impaired.”
 But we need to be looking more closely at their history.
 Did they grow up in abusive households?
 Were they abusive to their partner?
 Once we can acknowledge the strong connection between these perpetrators and domestic abuse, then perhaps we can help prevent some of these tragedies.
 After the recent shooting in Las Vegas, many Starbucks employees came forward to admit they had witnessed, on numerous occasions, Paddock being verbally abusive to his girlfriend in public.
-What did others know about his relationship with his girlfriend?
-Were there opportunities to intervene to address his abusive behaviour?
-Could that have changed the course of his ultimate act of violence?
-These are questions that we will never know the answer to – but they are important questions to reflect upon in this case, and in others.
+What if one of these employees had called authorities?
+Is it possible that Paddock’s plan might have been discovered or thwarted?
+We can only wonder.

-If you see something, if you hear something, or if you know something, please take steps to address domestic violence.
-See our resources on How to talk to men who are abusive and How you can identify and help women at risk.
+If you see something, if you hear something, or if you know something, please take the next steps in helping end domestic violence.
 The power of regret is strong and you may help save a life, or in this case, many lives.